 Each year, the Master of Urban Design program chooses a theme to help organize our studies and contributions to regional and global dialogues on urban design.
-This year, we are aligning our forum with Placemaking Week, held September 12–17, 2016.
-Our primary focus will be the one-day-long Future of Places Summit, held on September 15.
+In 2016, we aligned our forum with Placemaking Week, held September 12–17.
+Our primary focus was the one-day-long Future of Places Summit, held on September 15.
 The summit is part of a larger set of activities to occur that week, including the Pro Walk / Pro Bike / Pro Place conference and the Placemaking Leadership Forum.

 About the Future of Urban Places Summit

 Building on the momentum of the first three Future of Places forums, this year’s summit will pursue an urgent agenda for the implementation of tangible, evidence-based methods by international practitioners and policymakers to advance placemaking both locally and globally.
 This is of particular importance as global leaders prepare for the United Nations Habitat III conference the following month.

 The purpose of Habitat III in Quito, Ecuador, in October 2016 is to define a “New Urban Agenda” that guides the rapid global urbanisation that will continue to increase over the next twenty years.
 Results from previous Future of Places forums have already contributed a number of key messages to initial drafts of this document.
 To ensure that the potential impacts of applying a placemaking lens to urban and economic development are fully realised, the Vancouver summit will focus on tangible strategies that member states can implement with their local partners.

 Specifically, who will implement the New Urban Agenda?
 What tools and strategies will they use?
 Where can these resources be found?
 How can they be developed, shared, and refined for local application under diverse conditions?